Karnah/ReactiveValidation/README.md

 # ReactiveValidation
-A small validation library for WPF and Avalonia that uses a fluent interface and allow display messages near controls in GUI with MVVM
+A small validation library for WPF and Avalonia which uses a fluent interface and allows display messages near controls in GUI with MVVM
-Inspired [FluentValidation](https://github.com/JeremySkinner/FluentValidation) by Jeremy Skinner
+Inspired [FluentValidation](https://github.com/JeremySkinner/FluentValidation) by Jeremy Skinner.

 ## Sample
 ```csharp